ericoporto/ags-manual-wiki/Settingupthegame.md

 ### Palette setup

-The first thing you need to do when you create a new game is to decide whether you want to use 8-bit (palette-based) colour or 32/16-bit (true-colour / hi-colour).
-If you want to use 32/16-bit colour, you can still use 256-colour backgrounds and sprites if you want to, but the engine will only run in a 32-bit colour resolution, thus slowing it down.
+The first thing you need to do when you create a new game is to decide whether you want to use 8-bit (palette-based) color or 32/16-bit (true-color / hi-color).
+If you want to use 32/16-bit color, you can still use 256-color backgrounds and sprites if you want to, but the engine will only run in a 32-bit color resolution, thus slowing it down.

 If you want to use 8-bit, you need to set up the palette.
 This is because all sprite and background scene imports rely on the palette setup to be the same.
-You **CANNOT** use hi-colour nor true-colour sprites or backgrounds in a 256-colour game.
+You **CANNOT** use hi-color nor true-color sprites or backgrounds in a 256-color game.
 All this means, use 8-bit color only when you know what you are doing or when you intentionally want to punish yourself with lots of nerdy fumbling around on settings for colormodes that were not artist's decisions but actual hardware limitations of the time and every artist is glad these restrictions are no longer in place.
 But you can do really cool color cycling effects only in 8-bit games, other than that this is really outdated technology, but it still works of course, and how it works is explained in the next paragraphs.

-You set your chosen colour depth by opening the General Settings pane and adjusting the Colour Depth setting near the top of the list.
+You set your chosen color depth by opening the General Settings pane and adjusting the Color Depth setting near the top of the list.

-Now, choose the "Colours" pane.
-Here you will see the 256-colour palette displayed in a grid.
+Now, choose the "Colors" pane.
+Here you will see the 256-color palette displayed in a grid.
 Most of the slots are marked "X" - these are the slots reserved for the background pictures, and will be different in each room.
-The other colours will be as they look here for the entire game.
-These fixed colours allow things like the main character graphics, which must be displayed on more than one screen, to work.
+The other colors will be as they look here for the entire game.
+These fixed colors allow things like the main character graphics, which must be displayed on more than one screen, to work.

-If you want, you can assign more or less colours to the backgrounds.
-To toggle the background assignment on/off, click on the slot, then check the "This colour is room-dependent" box to swap the slot's status.
+If you want, you can assign more or less colors to the backgrounds.
+To toggle the background assignment on/off, click on the slot, then check the "This color is room-dependent" box to swap the slot's status.

 **IMPORTANT NOTE:** *You must set up the palette as you want it before you start making your game - if you change it later, you will have to re-import all the sprites and background scenes.*

-You can select multiple colour slots by clicking on the first slot, then shift-clicking on the last slot in the range you want to select.
+You can select multiple color slots by clicking on the first slot, then shift-clicking on the last slot in the range you want to select.
 You can then toggle the background status of all the selected slots at once.